About the Author

 Throughout this website there are pictures linked to pieces of music...

-I'm a professor of history with a specialization in U.S. labor history.
-I've published articles in both academic and popular outlets, including the Washington Post, Dissent, the Progressive, the Indypendent, Counterpunch, Truthout, New Politics, Open Democracy, Labor Notes, ROAR Magazine, Class, Race, and Corporate Power, etc. In a previous lifetime I wrote poetry and fiction, some of which you can read on this website—e.g., The Book of Joe: A Satire of Capitalist Society, one of the few things I've written that I'm somewhat proud of—and long, turgid reflections on various issues of philosophy, a subject in which I retain a keen interest.
+I'm a professor of history with a specialization in U.S. labor history, and I've published articles in a number of academic and popular outlets (the Washington Post, Dissent, Truthout, etc.).
+In a previous lifetime I wrote mediocre poetry and fiction, some of which you can read on this website—e.g., The Book of Joe: A Satire of Capitalist Society, one of the few things I've written that I'm actually somewhat pleased with—and long, turgid reflections on various issues of philosophy, a subject in which I retain a keen interest.
 But, as with many sane people, my major preoccupation now is concern over the fate of humanity, which is headed into a perfect storm of crises.
 Much of the material on this website indulges that concern.

-If you're interested in my ideas on how to conceptualize the coming (hopefully) transition to a more just world, here and here are two articles that sketch some of the arguments in my book on worker cooperatives.
-I'm a Marxist, but I've slightly revised the Marxian conception of revolution to make it more realistic, logically defensible, and appropriate for the twenty-first century.
+If you're interested in ideas on how to conceptualize the coming (hopefully) transition to a more just world, here is a long article that lays out the main arguments in my book on worker cooperatives.
+(Here's a shorter one.)
+I'm a Marxist, but the fact is that any far-reaching social transformation is going to be much more gradual than Marxists have traditionally thought.

 One last point: I can't resist a brief note of "apology," in both of that word's senses, for the first and third books displayed on this website's home page.
 They're rather idiosyncratic and provocative.
 Were I to write them today, they would take considerably different (and much tamer) forms.